bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 1. Ensure that you meet the [requirements](hardware-and-software-requirements.md).
 1. [Create the database](database-configuration.md#database_creation).
 1. In case you use [Business data](define-and-deploy-the-bdm.md), [create a database for the Business Data](database-configuration.md#database_creation).
-1. Download a Bonita [Tomcat bundle](tomcat-bundle.md) or a Bonita [WildFly bundle](wildfly-bundle.md), and unzip it at some place of your choice.
+1. Download a Bonita [Tomcat bundle](tomcat-bundle.md) and unzip it at some place of your choice.
 1. Edit file **`setup/database.properties`** and modify the properties to suit your databases (Bonita internal database & Business Data database).
 Beware of [backslash characters](BonitaBPM_platform_setup.md#backslash_support).

 In the following steps, you will update the configuration files that are in the `setup/platform_conf/initial` folder of the platform setup tool.